shial4/LogSwift/README.md

 and so on.
 Use isTerminal property to choose between terminal or console settings.

-By default logs are set for terminal. log format `":d :t :f::l :m"` where
+By default, logs are set for a terminal. log format `":d :t :f::l :m"` where
-`:d` is replace in string to display date
+`:d` is replaced in string to display date
 `:t` is replaced by log type
 `:f` is replaced by file name
 `:l` is replaced by line number